 Any applicant hoping to claim in-state tuition privileges should complete the William & Mary member questions on either the Common Application or Coalition Application addressing In-state Tuition Privileges.
 Any questions related to completion of the In State Tuition Privileges or residency status questions should be directed to the Registrar's Office at 757-221-2800.

 Students wishing to apply after the January 1 freshman application deadline or after the November 1/March 1 transfer deadline must contact the Office of Undergraduate Admission.
 Requests for deadline extensions and late applications will be handled on a case-by-case basis.
 Please call the Office of Undergraduate Admission at 757-221-4223 or email us at email@example.com to inquire about deadline extensions.

 What if I have additional materials to add to my application but I have already sent in all required materials?

 William & Mary will accept additional materials after the application deadline.
 While most supplemental materials will arrive in time to be reviewed, the Undergraduate Admission Office does not guarantee that it will review any materials mailed after the January 1 freshman applicant postmark deadline, or the November 1/March 1 transfer applicant postmark deadline.
-Any supplemental materials should include the student's W&M Application ID number (provided in the confirmation emails we send regarding the status of your application) or, the student's full name and high school or current institution so that we might easily match materials with the student's application.
+Any supplemental materials should include the student's W&M Application ID number beginning with 93 (provided in the confirmation emails we send regarding the status of your application) or, the student's full name and high school or current institution so that we might easily match materials with the student's application.

 The Office of Undergraduate Admission will not confirm the receipt of recommendation letters and requires only one which should be written by the student's guidance or college counselor.
 All other letters of recommendation are optional, and the Admission Office does not track the receipt of optional materials.
 In order to protect the privacy of the recommender we will neither confirm nor deny the existence of a particular letter of recommendation.